tlverse/tlverse-handbook/08-tmle3mopttx.md

 We can see that the estimate of $psi_0$ is $0.56$, and that the confidence interval covers our true mean under the true optimal individualized treatment.

-## Evaluating the Causal Effect of an optimal ITR with Categorical Treatment
+## Evaluating the Causal Effect of an optimal ITR with Categorical Treatment {#oit-eval-cat}

 In this section, we consider how to evaluate the mean outcome under the optimal individualized treatment when $A$ has more than two categories.
 While the